1,374 related texts · 18 related myths · Page 2 of 29

 The Book of Jubilees, an ancient Jewish text, speaks to this feeling with a stark warning.
 It paints a picture of a future where people have drifted far from their spiritual and et...

-And while the Torah itself offers a relatively concise account, Jewish tradition, as it often does, fills in the gaps with breathtaking detail.
-According to Legends of the Jews, a ...
+While the Torah itself offers a relatively concise account, Jewish tradition, as it often does, fills in the gaps with breathtaking detail.
+In Legends of the Jews, a compilation of...

-We all know the big picture: slavery, plagues, the parting of the Red Sea.
-But what about the individual choices, the moral dilemmas, the moments of despair and resilience that sha...
+The familiar version gives us the big picture: slavery, plagues, the parting of the Red Sea.
+But what about the individual choices, the moral dilemmas, the moments of despair and r...

 It’s a very human thing.
 And according to Jewish tradition, it’s a mistake the Israelites made, with some rather painful consequences.
-Picture this: The Israelites are fresh out of...
+The Israelites are fresh out of Egypt.
+They’v...

-The Sha'ar HaGilgul (the reincarnation of souls)im, the "Gate of Reincarnations," a profound Kabbalistic text, delves into this very idea.
-It explores the intricate dance of souls,...
+The Sha'ar HaGilgulim (the reincarnation of souls), the "Gate of Reincarnations," a profound Kabbalistic text, explores this very idea.
+It explores the intricate dance of souls, no...

 Jewish mystical thought, especially as expressed in texts like Kalach Pitchei Chokhmah ("Key to the Gates of Wisdom") suggests that everything – absolutely everything – works toget...

-And while there are no easy answers, Kalach Pitchei Chokhmah, a profound text of Jewish mysticism, offers a fascinating perspective.
-The core idea is that everything, absolutely ev...
+While there are no easy answers, Kalach Pitchei Chokhmah, a profound text of Jewish mysticism, offers a fascinating perspective.
+The core idea is that everything, absolutely everyt...

-The Tikkun (spiritual repair)ei Zohar, a central work of Kabbalah expanding on the Zohar, uses a pretty intense image to describe the struggles of Torah scholars.
+The Tikkunei (spiritual repair) Zohar, a central work of Kabbalah expanding on the Zohar, uses a pretty intense image to describe the struggles of Torah scholars.
 It says they are ...

 What holds a nation together?
 Is it military might?
 Economic prowess?
 Or something more… intangible?
 Midrash Tehillim 12, a collection of rabbinic teachings on the Book of Psalms, ...